NGMLGroup/NGMLGroup.github.io/_events/2026-02-17-LoG-meetup.md

 [See the full program here](https://ngmlgroup.github.io/log2025/).

-[Registration](https://nettskjema.no/a/log2026-meetup) is required through Nettskjema before 11/02/2026.
+Attendance is free but [registration](https://forms.gle/8F6MKErJ6RpuhtL59) is required before 11/02/2026.

 ---